As a Product Manager, I’ve created a number of dashboards for my own use to provide an overview of our:

 Not only calls with sales-ready opportunities can drive sales, but also face-to-face appointments.
 I like to keep a closer eye on each rep’s weekly appointments, for comparison.

-Here is a sample of my Sales Pipeline dashboard from our own Sugar system.
+Here is a sample of my Pipeline Metrics dashboard from our own Sugar system.

 - Total Pipeline Value

-Here we display a traditional pipeline stacked area chart for the current calendar quarter with open opportunities segmented by sales rep. We customize our sales pipeline to reflect our sales performance as team members.
+Here we display a traditional funnel chart for the total of our open opportunities, segmented by sales rep and the likely sales amount for each rep. We customize our sales pipeline to reflect our sales performance as team members.